Tampilisan

-Tampilisan, officially the Municipality of Tampilisan (Lungsod sa Tampilisan; Subanen: Benwa Tampilisan; Chavacano: Municipalidad de Tampilisan; Bayan ng Tampilisan), is a 4th class municipality in the province of Zamboanga del Norte, Philippines.
-According to the 2020 census, it has a population of 24,680 people.
+Tampilisan, officially the Municipality of Tampilisan (Lungsod sa Tampilisan; Subanen: Benwa Tampilisan; Chavacano: Municipalidad de Tampilisan; Bayan ng Tampilisan), is a municipality in the province of Zamboanga del Norte, Philippines.
+According to the 2024 census, it has a population of 24,653 people.

 It is located in Zamboanga peninsula along the boundary with Zamboanga Sibugay, traversed by the national highway to Zamboanga City.
 The municipality is 152 km from Dipolog, the capital of the province.

 History

 The name Tampilisan originated from a tree called "Tampilis".
 This tree is about one to three meters in height, belongs to the palm family.
 Its sturdy part when split was used by the natives, Subanen, as a substitute for betel nuts.
 Since this tree were abundant in the area, the place thus called by the native as "Tampilisan".

 The municipality was originally a barangay of the Municipality of Liloy, Zamboanga del Norte.
-In the early part of 1978, because of the concentration of population and potentials of the area and through consultation of the local leaders, Assemblyman Guardson Lood filed a bill in the Interim Batasang Pambansa, Batas Pambansa Bilang 14 an "Act Creating the Municipality of Tampilisan".
+In the early part of 1978, because of the concentration of population and potentials of the area and through consultation of the local leaders, Assemblyman Guardson Lood filed a bill in the Interim Batasang Pambansa for the creation of Tampilisan as an independent municipality.

-The newly created municipality originally comprised seven barangays: Poblacion, Cabong, Galingon, Situbo, Lawaan, Molos, and New Dapitan, with the Poblacion as the seat of the municipal government.
-Today, the Municipality of Tampilisan has grown to twenty barangays: the seven preceding barangays plus thirteen more barangays: Sandayong, Tilubog, Tininggaan, Tubod, Balacbaan, Banbanan, Zamboanga del Norte Agricultural College (ZNAC), Camul, New Barili, Santo Niño, Farmington, Lumbayao, and Malila T.
+The municipality of Tampilisan was established by virtue of Batas Pambansa Blg.
+14 issued on December 22, 1978, upon separation of seven barangays in southern part of Liloy, with the barangay of the same name designated as the seat of government.
+A plebiscite was held on March 22, 1979.

 The first appointed and elected mayor was Cesar A. Bomediano, a former SB Member of the Municipality of Liloy, Zamboanga del Norte.